 Crushing strength variation of mortar: The crushing strength value for the mortar variation can be easy observed form the table 6 shows that the mortar having higher cement content have high value of crushing strength.
-Total 15 cubes were tested three specimen of each kind C1 have the least amount of cement and C2 have the medium amount of cement.
+Total 15 cubes were tested three specimen of each kind C1 have the least amount of cement and C2 have the medium amount of cement and C3 have the maximum amount of cement.
 Rest all the condition of curing and other conditions kept same for all the samples.
 The Co efficient of variation for C1 and C2 are 0.15 where for C3 is .016.
 Shows the variation in result is not much influencing.

-The variation in value in C1 mortar is from 8.54-5.85, for C2 is 12.54-8.50, and for C3 it varies from 23.56-17.98 MPa shows that higher cement content results higher strength.
+The variation in value in C1 mortar is from 8.54-5.85, for C2 is 12.54-8.50, and for C3 it varies from

+23.56-17.98 MPa shows that higher cement content results higher strength.